 Before you leave the glamorous Gerolstein behind you, you can fill up your water bottles at the Helenenquelle.
 Mineral water straight from the rock, it really doesn't get any fresher.
 The Kyll leads you out of the village on the second stage.
 To the left and right are impressive slopes that frame the…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-You leave Philippsheim and find yourself right back in the country.
+You leave Philippsheim and find yourself back in the countryside.
 The Kyll describes wide loops through the landscape on its way to Trier.